GreptimeTeam/greptimedb/README.md

 ## Community

-Our core team is thrilled too see you participate in any ways you like.
+Our core team is thrilled to see you participate in any ways you like.
 When you are stuck, try to ask for help by filling an issue with a detailed description of what you were trying to do and what went wrong.
 If you have any questions or if you would like to get involved in our community, please check out: